Apple Macs may be very popular, but publishing with an Apple computer is not so simple.

 This same file can also be used for KDP.
 Another copy needs to be made and then saved in .docx format, which can be used with Calibre to create epub and .mobi e-book files.

 The .docx file format is also necessary if you wish to publish with Google Play Books.

 While Apple Macs may be very popular, the self-publishing industry is running on Microsoft, so there is no point fighting the inevitable.

 If you are planning on writing e-books on your Macbook, using Microsoft Word from the outset will help avoid a lot of problems when it comes time to publish.

-Update: Since I originally wrote this article, the new version of Apple Pages works a little better.
-Not perfect, but better.
+Update: Since I originally wrote this article, the new version of Apple Pages works much, much better.
+Not perfect, but almost.
 So try your luck.
 Read the article below for more details.